pradeeptathineni/quest/demo/README.md

 -   When you want to deploy the architecture: Run make in the local repo copy root: `make local-deploy`
 -   When you want to destroy the architecture: Run make in the local repo copy root: `make destroy`

-##### The Makefile provides helpful commands to control the architecture deployment from your local machine.
-Since the state of our Terraform service project is saved in AWS S3, changes to the Terraform archhitecture can occur anywhere, as long as you initialize the Terraform project with the backend.

-##### If you delete the Terraform state bucket in AWS S3 before you wipe the Terraform service architecture, you may be in a pickle that requires you to manually delete all those AWS resources.
-To avoid this, follow the automated steps defined here.
+##### **_ PLEASE NOTE: If you delete the Terraform state bucket in AWS S3 before you wipe the Terraform service architecture, you may be in a pickle that requires you to manually delete all those AWS resources.
+To avoid this, follow the automated steps defined here. _**

 ## Usage